 transformation with DLBCL histology according to IWCLL criteria (Richter

-Transformation - RT) AND > or =5% large cells expressing CD19 by flow
+Transformation - RT) and CD19 positive by flow cytometry OR immunohistochemistry.

 2) Eastern Co-operative Oncology Group (ECOG) performance status < or =2.